 How long does it take to get hired after finishing?

 Career timelines depend on your commitment level, local market conditions, and how closely you follow CourseCareers' proven job-search strategies.
-Some graduates land roles within a few months by networking consistently and applying strategically, while others take longer due to geographic or personal factors.
-The Career Launchpad teaches targeted, relationship-based outreach that helps you stand out and turn applications into interviews faster than mass-applying to hundreds of roles.
+Graduates who network consistently and apply through targeted outreach tend to land roles faster.
+The Career Launchpad teaches relationship-based outreach methods that help you stand out and convert applications into interviews more efficiently than mass-applying to open roles.

 Do I need prior experience or a degree?